-In 2004 the BAX® instrument, an automated PCR system, was used for Salmonella screening.
-In April 2004, MDP introduced screening for enterohemorrhagic E. coli O157:H7 by BAXbased PCR.
+In 2005 the BAX® instrument, an automated PCR system, was used for screening samples for the presence of Salmonella and enterohemorrhagic E. coli O157:H7.
 For all BAX determinations, pooled samples were initially screened.
-If a positive result was obtained, the three individual samples were tested.
-Positive individual samples were cultured for isolation and identification of the organism.
+If a positive result was obtained, the three individual samples were cultured for isolation and identification of the organism.
 Identification of isolates was confirmed using a conventional biochemical testing system, an AOAC® performance-tested kit, or a MDP-approved commercial biochemical kit or system.
 Isolates were then sent to FDA's CVM for serotyping, antimicrobial resistance testing, and genomic fingerprinting.

-As depicted in Table 5, a total of 11,211 samples were screened for Salmonella by BAX-PCR.
-Seventeen of these individual samples were positive and five Salmonella isolates were obtained: one each from cantaloupe, cilantro, green onion, lettuce (romaine), and parsley.
-These five isolates were sent to FDA's CVM for identification by serotyping, antimicrobial resistance, and genomic fingerprinting.
-Table 6 identifies each isolate and lists the associated serogroup.
-One isolate, S. poona, belonging to
+As depicted in Table 5, a total of 11,512 samples were screened for Salmonella by BAX-PCR.
+Forty-seven of these samples were positive and six Salmonella isolates were obtained: one each from cantaloupe and tomato and four from parsley.
+These six isolates were sent to FDA's CVM for identification by serotyping, antimicrobial resistance, and genomic fingerprinting.
+The results are shown in Table 6.
+One isolate, S. tucson, belonging to serogroup H, was resistant to multiple antimicrobial agents (ampicillin, amoxicillin/clavulanic acid, and cefoxitin).
+Other isolates, S. florida and S. gaminara, belonging to serogroups H and I, respectively, were found sensitive to antimicrobial agents tested.